ESMCI/visualCaseGen/paper/paper.md

 By automating tedious configuration tasks, visualCaseGen enables researchers to focus on scientific exploration rather than technical setup, making CESM more accessible for both idealized and complex climate modeling studies.
+To our knowledge, visualCaseGen is the first tool of its kind to integrate SMT-based constraint solving into Earth system model experiment setup, and it exemplifies how formal methods can simplify and enhance the configuration process.

 # Acknowledgements